Topics:

 For more details, check our Naming Convention Guide.

-Run Acquia Optimize Scans for Accessibility
+Run Acquia Optimize scans for accessibility

 Acquia Optimize (formerly Monsido) helps you find and fix accessibility issues, such as broken links and missing alt text.
 It also offers a Chrome extension to help you quickly identify problems on your website.
 Fixing these issues helps make your site more accessible and improves the user experience for everyone.